OfficialWebAI/WebAI/README.md

 Web is a decentralized AI system powered by four interconnected modules, delivering emergent behavior through collective computation.
-Like a nest, each module functions as a piece of a greater network.
+Like a Web, each module functions as a piece of a greater network.

 ## Core Components